-periods at work when unable to research productively.
-Total duration in months.
-Any other exceptional reasons e.g. bereavement.
-Click here to enter text.
-To include: brief explanation of reason, periods of absence from work, and periods at work when unable to research productively.
-Total duration in months.
-Please confirm, by ticking the box provided, that: The above information provided is a true below and accurate description of my circumstances as of the date I realise that the above information will b e used for REF purposes only and will be seen by members of · the BU REF Circumstances Board plus a limited number of colleagues in RDS and HR, as appropriate.
-I realise it may be necessary to share the information with the REF team, the REF Equality and Diversi Advisory Panel, and main panel chairs.
-I agree □ Name: Print name here Signed: Sign or initial here Date: Insert date here \Box I give my permission for a colleague from HR to requirements in relation this these. contact me to discuss my circumstances, and my n to be passed on to the relevant contact within my ve permission your department may be unable to adjust t for you).
-I would like to be contacted by: Email Insert email address
+• The above information provided is a true and accurate description of my circumstances as of the date below

+• members of the and HR, as ap I realise it may ne above information will be used for REF purposes only and will be seen by ne BU REF Circumstances Board plus a limited number of colleagues in RDS

+l agree □ tavisory i aria, and main parier chairs.

+ragice 🗆

+Name: Print name he ere

+Signed d: Sign or initia I here

+Date: Insert date he re

+• , , on for a colleague from HR to contact me to discuss my circumstances, and elation this these.

+departi ment/faculty.
+(F on for the details of this form to be passed on to the relevant contact within my Please note, if you do not give permission your department may be unable to not put in place appropriate support for you).

+I would like to be contacted by:

+Email \square Insert email address

-Phone ☐ Insert contact telephone number
+Phone □ Insert contact telephone number